No Way Out

 The inciting incident occurs at 12 minutes when Farrell meets Susan Atwell at the party and they share an immediate, intense attraction that leads to a passionate affair, disrupting his professional focus..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Susan is killed after a confrontation with her other lover (Brice).
+This reveals the protagonist's commitment to Susan is killed after a confrontation with her other lover (Brice).
 Farrell is assigned to lead the investigation to find the mysterious witness "Yuri" - not knowing he himself is the target., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Scott is killed trying to help Farrell escape, sacrificing himself.
-Farrell is trapped in the Pentagon with nowhere to run as the computer completes the photo enhancement., demonstrates the protagonist at their lowest point.
+Farrell is trapped in the Pentagon with nowhere to run as the computer completes the photo enhancement., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 78% of the runtime.
 Farrell confronts Brice directly, forcing the Secretary to reveal his guilt.
 Farrell synthesizes his role as investigator and accused, turning the hunter into the hunted., demonstrating the transformation achieved throughout the journey.